MeghanaShanthappa/WalkLM/README.md

   features.
 - optional saving of WalkLM embeddings for downstream GNN experiments.

-This is not a SOTA claim.
 The goal is to demonstrate that WalkLM-style attributed random-walk language modeling can provide complementary signal on real text-attributed graphs.